Meet the Instructors

 Kathryn Irwin Lentz, Kids’ College director and lead instructor, is a graduate of Juniata College with a B.S. in elementary education.
-She also earned her master’s in education from Bucknell University and brings 32 years of teaching experience to Kids’ College.
+She also earned her master’s in education from Bucknell University and brings more than 35 years of teaching experience to Kids’ College.
 She retired from the Selinsgrove School District, where she taught third, fourth, and fifth grade and spent 18 years as the primary/intermediate gifted support teacher.
 In addition to her work with the Kids’ College, she has also served as an adjunct professor with Susquehanna’s Teacher Intern Program and enjoyed the opportunity to work with future teachers.
-She will be teaching sessions in this year’s Kids’ Summer Camp and will also be teaching the second session of the Junior Writers’ Workshop.
+She continues to serve as Susquehanna's Kids’ College director and mentors new teachers as they join the staff.

-Linda Adams, Kids’ College assistant lead instructor, earned her B.S. in elementary education from Skidmore College and went on to complete her masters in education at Bucknell University.
-She brings a wide range of teaching experience to the Kids’ Summer Camps, having taught preschool, as well as primary and intermediate students.
-She retired from the Selinsgrove Area School District, where she worked as both a kindergarten and first-grade teacher.
-Her extensive travels and love of cooking and all things outdoors add a rich dimension to our five-day experience.
+Linda Adams, Kids’ College mentor, earned her B.S. in elementary education from Skidmore College and went on to complete her masters in education at Bucknell University.
+She brings a wide range of teaching experience to the Kids’ College, having taught preschool, as well as primary and intermediate age students in both the public schools and the Kids’ Summer Camp.
+She retired from the Selinsgrove Area School District, where she worked as both a kindergarten and first- grade teacher.
+Her extensive travels, love of cooking and all things outdoors has added a rich dimension to the Kids’ College experience.

 Lori Smith, Kids’ College instructor, brings a wide range of teaching experiences to her work with the Kids’ College and has served as both a teacher and counselor at the New Visions camp for gifted children at Juniata College.
 She also worked as the elementary and middle school gifted support teacher in the Midd-West School District.
 She is a graduate of Bloomsburg University, where she earned her B.S. in elementary education and her M.S. in curriculum and instruction.
 Mrs. Smith has provided her students with a wealth of highly stimulating and challenging experiences and brings that same enthusiasm to the Kids’ Summer Camp.